Building Better Consumers and Voters

 We can do better

 As always, this is not legal or consulting advice.
-Just thoughts on how our country can do better.
+And I'm not trying to tell anyone what to buy or how to vote.
+Just thoughts on how we can improve the process and that would be good for our country too.

 - My books